NikAshanin/System-Design-Cheat-Sheet/README.md

 It can be used for interviews or assesments.

 ## 1. Understand the problem and scope:
-- What is the business drivers of the project?
+- What is the business drivers of the project? <br>
 i.
-Who is going to use it?
+Who is going to use it? <br>
 ii.
-How are they going to use it? iii.
-How many users are there? iv.
-What does the system do?
+How are they going to use it? <br>
+iii.
+How many users are there? <br>
+iv.
+What does the system do? <br>
 v.
-What are the inputs and outputs of the system? vi.
-How much data do we expect to handle? vii.
-How many requests per second do we expect? viii.
-What is the expected read to write ratio?
+What are the inputs and outputs of the system? <br>
+vi.
+How much data do we expect to handle? <br>
+vii.
+How many requests per second do we expect? <br>
+viii.
+What is the expected read to write ratio? <br>
 - define the use cases, with interviewer's help
 - suggest additional features
 - remove items that interviewer deems out of scope